• Home

 The Upstairs

-The servant's staircase opens into Bedroom #1, the largest of the restored upstairs bedrooms.
-The door to the left opens into Bedroom #2.
-The door (behind the clothing rack) opens into Bedroom #3 (not restored).
+The servant's staircase opens into Upstairs Bedroom #1, the largest of the restored upstairs bedrooms.
+The door to the left opens into Upstairs Bedroom #3 (not restored).
+The door (to the right of the clothing rack) opens into Bedroom #2.
 The wall mounted propane stove heats this bedroom.

-Bedroom #1 from another angle.
-The door to the left opens to the upstairs porch (unused).
-The door to the right opens to the back Servant's Quarters and staircase.
+Upstairs Bedroom #1 from another angle.
+The door to the left opens to the servant's hall and staircase.
+The door to the right opens to Upstairs Bedroom #2.

 Bedroom #2 opens from the back Servant's Quarters and staircase.
 This room also contains a wall-mounted propane stove to heat the room.
 The attic access door is also in this bedroom.
 This bedroom contains a small closet.